 In expensive cities like San Francisco and New York City, net rental yields (cap rates) can fall as low as 2.5%.
 This is a sign that there is a lot of liquidity buying property mainly for appreciation.
 Income generation is second.
 This is a riskier proposition than buying property based on rental income.

-I’m bullish on the heartland of America real estate and have been actively buying commercial real estate there through real estate crowdfunding and specialty REITs, which we will discuss more below.
+I’m bullish on the heartland of America real estate and have been actively buying multifamily real estate there through real estate crowdfunding and specialty REITs, which we will discuss more below.
 Owning rental property in an elevated inflation environment is an optimal choice.
 Renting is not.

 Real Estate Has Great Tax Benefits

 The tax benefits of owning physical real estate are very attractive.
 The first $250,000 in gains is tax-free per individual.
 If you’re married and own the property together, then you can receive $500,000 in tax-free gains upon sale.